tomarrell/lbadd/doc/file-format.md

 * `pageCount` is a record cell whose entry is an 8 byte big endian unsigned integer, representing the amount of pages stored in the file.
+* `config` is a pointer cell which points to a page, that contains configuration parameters for this database.
 * `tables` is a pointer cell which points to a page, that contains pointers to all tables that are stored in this database.
 The format of the table pages is explained in the next section.

 ### Table pages
 Table pages do not directly hold data of a table.
 Instead, they hold pointers to